-Although there has been some consolidation within the industry, including the recent announcement that United Rentals had entered into an agreement to acquire Rental Services Corporation, the U.S. construction equipment distribution industry remains highly fragmented and consists mainly of a small number of multi-location regional or national operators and a large number of relatively small, independent businesses serving discrete local markets.
-The industry is driven by a broad range of economic factors including total U.S. non-residential construction trends, construction machinery demand, and demand for rental equipment and has been adversely affected by the recent economic downturn and the related decline in construction and industrial activities.
+Although there has been some consolidation within the industry, including the recent announcement that United Rentals had entered into an agreement to acquire Rental Services Corporation, the U.S. construction equipment distribution industry remains highly fragmented and consists mainly of a small number of multilocation regional or national operators and a large number of relatively small, independent businesses serving discrete local markets.
+The industry is driven by a broad range of economic factors including total U.S. nonresidential construction trends, construction machinery demand, and demand for rental equipment and has been adversely affected by the recent economic downturn and the related decline in construction and industrial activities.
 Construction equipment is largely distributed to end users through two channels: equipment rental companies and equipment dealers.
 Examples of rental equipment companies include United Rentals, Rental Service Corporation, Sunbelt Rentals and Hertz Equipment Rental.
 Examples of equipment dealers include Finning and Toromont.
 Unlike many of these companies, which principally focus on one channel of distribution, we operate substantially in both channels.
-As an integrated equipment services company, we rent, sell and provide parts and service support to customers, their service offerings are typically limited and may prove difficult to expand due to the infrastructure, training and resources necessary to develop the breadth of offerings and depth of specialized equipment knowledge that our service and sales staff provides.
+As an integrated equipment services company, we rent, sell and provide parts and service support.
+Although many of the historically pure equipment rental companies also provide parts and service support to customers, their service offerings are typically limited and may prove difficult to expand due to the infrastructure, training and resources necessary to develop the breadth of offerings and depth of specialized equipment knowledge that our service and sales staff provides.